yadutaf/blog.yadutaf.fr/content/post/2017-07-28-tracing-a-packet-journey-using-linux-tracepoints-perf-ebpf.md

 1. It's like memcpy.
 Beware of the cost of copies on performance.
 2. In case of error, it will return a buffer initialized to 0 and return an error.
 It will *not* crash or stop the program.

-For the remaining parts of this post, I'll use the following macro to hep keep things readable:
+For the remaining parts of this post, I'll use the following macro to help keep things readable:

 ```c
 #define member_read(destination, source_struct, source_member)                 \